Granitecosmos/MoreDrugs/README.md

 - Switched to patching for editing vanilla defs
 - Increased drug mass to reflect vanilla A17 changes
 - Added Thrumbo Powder

+Version 1.0.18.0.0
+- Updated for B18
+- Optimized Xpathing code
+- Added separate research tab for the mod
+- Fixed Cure Pill not granting the full buff to animals with larger body size modifiers than humans
+- Changed Cure Pill's recipe to require normal medicine instead of herbal; market value changed accordingly
+- Decreased Sunrise's manipulation bonus from 10% to 5%
+- Decreased the amount of Thrumbo Powder the player can craft from one horn from 90 to 60 to represent the value nerf of the horn in B18 Core; market value unchanged
+- Thrumbo Powder's small dose now grants 70% pain factor instead of 80%
+- Decreased Thrumbo Powder's withdrawal mood debuff from -40 to -35